isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

    |                   |            |         |               | requests                       |
    +-------------------+------------+---------+---------------+--------------------------------+

-The global parameters with are described below:
+The global parameters are described below:

 - ``client-keytab`` specifies the Kerberos **client** key table.
   For instance, ``FILE:<filename>`` can be used to point to a specific file.